MadebyDaris/MadebyDaris.github.io/content/posts/inertiaQuant11-23-2025/index.md

 showTableOfContents: true
 ---

-This year in L3 at the university of Paris-Saclay, compared to the previous intensive prep-school rhythm the past two years, has been less stressful.
+This year in my last year of undergraduate in physics and electronics, compared to the previous intensive prep-school rhythm the past two years, has been less stressful.
 I can now work on my own project and study in-depth things I have a deep interest in.

 I will do this devlog a bit differently, I'll start with the main cool feature (which was implemented after the UI/raycasting features had been implemented) quantum mechanics and then show the UI changes and raycastng.